jonaddams/sign/project-plan.md

 - Database structure for document_annotations has been confirmed to support recipient associations
 - Implementation remains on schedule with email sending functionality next in the pipeline after Field Placement enhancements

+### Current Status (as of May 13, 2025)

+- Multi-step framework is complete and fully functional
+- All five steps in the document flow have been implemented
+- Fixed critical issue with Edit Mode toggle in Field Placement component:
+  - Restructured the component with proper FormPlacementProvider integration
+  - Implemented robust local state management synchronized with context
+  - Fixed viewer interaction mode handling to properly toggle between edit and view modes
+  - Created separate toggle IDs for desktop and mobile to prevent conflicts
+- Field Placement enhancements are progressing well:
+  - Field tracking by recipient is accurately implemented
+  - Validation for signature requirements is working properly
+  - Visual indicators for recipient field status are implemented
+  - Color-coding of fields by recipient is functional
+- Database structure for document_annotations effectively supports recipient associations
+- Implementation remains on schedule with refinements to signature placement UI planned for tomorrow
+- Primary focus for May 14, 2025 will be improving the multi-signer field placement experience:
+  - Enhanced visual differentiation between recipient fields
+  - Clearer navigation between recipient field areas
+  - Improved field validation feedback
+  - Mobile-specific optimizations for multi-recipient workflows
+  - Better visual cues for Edit Mode status

 ### Implementation Schedule

 1. **Week 1 (April 16-22)**: Set up state management and basic multi-step framework